seanchatmangpt/chatman-nano-stack/README.md

 # 🚀 Chatman Nano Stack (CNS)

-**Where human-readable rules compile to nanosecond-precise machine code with enterprise-grade security.**
+**Where human-readable rules compile to nanosecond-precise machine code with enterprise-grade security and comprehensive cybersecurity ecosystems.**

 *Built by Sean A. Chatman & James I. Chatman*